ThomasVrancken/info9023-mlops/directed_work/03_deploy_api/README.md

 ## 2. Create a project in GCP

 ### 2.1.
 Prerequisites
-You should, as asked, have created a gmail address for your group and used your coupon to get your 50$ credit on GCP.
+You should, as asked, have used your coupon to get your 50$ credit on GCP see the [GCP demo](../../demos/02_gcs_bq/README.md) for more information on how to do it.
 If you haven't done so, please do it now.
 Once it is done you should see in the credits section of the billing page of your GCP console that you have 50$ of credit.
 ![Credits](img/7_bis.png)

 1. Go to the [GCP console](https://console.cloud.google.com/),